britram/pins/draft-trammell-inip-pins-latest.md

 ### Dynamic Consistency

-When an authority makes changes to an association, every query for a given subject must give either the new valid result or a previously valid result, with known and predictable bounds on "how previously".
+When an Authority makes changes to an Association, every query for a given Subject must give either the new valid result or a previously valid result, with known and predictable bounds on "how previously".
 Given that additions of, changes to, and deletions of associations may have different operational causes, different bounds may apply to different operations.